Gleejr/osticket-prereqs/README.md

 <p>
-3. Enter OsTicket-Lab for the resource group and choose "West US 3" as the region.
-Click on "Review + Create" and then proceed to click on "Create" once more.
+3. Enter 'OsTicket-Lab' for the resource group and choose 'West US 3' as the region.
+Click on 'Review + Create' and then proceed to click 'Create' once more."
 </p>

 <p>